Region Overviews: Ireland Travel Guide: Overview

 Ireland is an enchanting place, and the serene, beautiful scenery features breathtaking views and stunning landscapes throughout the whole country.

 Relish the artistry of a stone wall.
 The warmth of a wool sweater.
 The charm of a centuries-old footpath.
 The pleasure of an afternoon pint.
 The laughter of strangers.
 The drama of a seanachie's story.
 Discover that a beautiful day can be cloudy with a chance of rain.
 And that vacations don't need to be measured in tan lines.
-Find your bliss in Ireland.
+Find your bliss on our Ireland Walking & Hiking Tour.

 THIS ITINERARY: 6 days, 5 nights

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.

 Take in Ireland's spectacular natural beauty during country road rambles and coastal cliff walks | Hike in the Gap of Dunloe—a striking glaciated valley | After a climb, arrive at a viewpoint over verdant Kerry farmlands and the mountain ranges of MacGillycuddy's Reeks, home to some of Ireland's highest peaks | From the top of aptly named Windy Gap, gaze at the inspiring panorama of Caragh Lake and Dingle Bay | Delight in the art of storytelling as a local seanachie spins enchanting tales | Victorian décor charms at our lakeside Ring of Kerry lodge.